dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/arc.md

 # Arc

-The Arc class represents image data, which contains the image bytes, width, height, stride, pixel format, orientation and a tag.
+The `Arc` interface defines the structure of a "arc" shape in 2-dimensional space.

 ## Definition